SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Generics
 --------

-.. a generic type or function's accessibility is the minimum of the accessibility of the base type and the accessibility of all generic argument types (aka type parameter constraints?)
+The access level for a generic type or generic function is the minimum of the access level of the generic type itself and the access level of any type constraints on its type parameters.

 .. _AccessControl_TypeAliases: